denizzzka/_gis-stuff_old/README.md

     - [ ] Binary protocols
     - [ ] Another sensors: compass, acceleration, altimeter

-- [ ] Downloading maps from a server
+- [ ] Downloading maps from the server
-    - [ ] Download all maps which contains path
+    - [ ] Download all maps which contains some path

 - [ ] Porting app to any mobile platform